Casey Alexander (cartoonist)

 Casey Raymond Alexander (born September 12, 1975) is an American cartoonist, animator, storyboard artist, writer, director, and producer known for his work on SpongeBob SquarePants, Uncle Grandpa, Billy Dilley's Super-Duper Subterranean Summer, and The SpongeBob SquarePants Movie.

 Career

 Alexander started working at Nickelodeon on The SpongeBob SquarePants Movie as a layout artist.
 In 2005, he started working as a storyboard director and writer for SpongeBob SquarePants until 2012, when he left to work at Cartoon Network as a creative director on Uncle Grandpa.
 During his time on Uncle Grandpa, he wrote for the Cartoon Network short Jammers, and came back to Nickelodeon to write and direct for the Sanjay and Craig episode "Dream Rangers".
 After Uncle Grandpa ended, Alexander started working as a writer and storyboard director for Billy Dilley's Super-Duper Subterranean Summer, and a director for Unikitty!.
-As of 2019, he is a supervising producer on Victor and Valentino.
+He was a supervising producer on Victor and Valentino.